Yinka Iyinolakan

 Yinka Iyinolakan is a Nigerian Social Innovator, and Founder of The Centre for the Digitization of Indigenous African Languages, CDIAL, a Nigerian AI startup focused on localizing digital access and digitizing native languages using language models.

 He was a 2023 global fellow of Echoing Green Fellowship for emerging entrepreneurs, and former Head of strategic communications at the Nigerian Economic Summit Group.

 Career

-He began his career as a Digital Marketing Manager with Ecobank, joined the Nigerian Economic Summit Group, and became Head of Corporate Communications and Advocacy for the organization.
-Yinka has worked for over 12 years in business, communications, technology, and design, he founded Yinola Games, a gaming, animation, and Augmented Reality platform.
-He is presently the Chief Executive at Cdial.
+He began his career as a Digital Marketing Manager with Ecobank, he later joined the Nigerian Economic Summit Group, and became Head of Corporate Communications and Advocacy for the organization.
+Yinka has worked for over 12 years in business of communications, technology, and design.
+He founded Yinola Games, a gaming, animation, and Augmented Reality platform.
+He is currently the Chief Executive at Cdial.
 He was a nominee for the Future Awards Africa Prize for Professional Services, TFAA 2019.

 Education

 He is a PhD researcher at the Pan Atlantic University, Lagos on Computational Media and Artificial Intelligence for low-resource languages.
-He has two graduate degrees in Media and Communications, and an MBA in Business Administration from the University of South Wales, UK.
+He holds two degrees in Media and Communications, and an MBA in Business Administration from the University of South Wales, UK.